 This 'right and wrong' attribution has been highly successful for establishing and maintaining our species, but it also has the potential to undermine our relationships.
 Specifically here, the one between you and your husband.
 The non-violent communication philosophy - that we all have more or less common fundamental needs, but the strategies we use to fulfil them can clash - goes some way to providing a framework to resolve those differences.

 Polyamory also provides a framework supporting our different needs.
-Your husband’s spoken concern is that there might be a risk of objectification if you treat someone with whom you are in a relationship, as what Franklin Veaux (co-author with Eve Rickert of More than Two) has described as a ‘needs fulfilment machine’.
-I’m not sure that’s all there is to your husband’s concern which might stem from underlying fears, but that will be up to you to discuss.
-Yet people also mutually ‘use’ each other for specific purposes; notably swinging is enjoyed by many to express themselves sexually.
-And there’s nothing wrong with that because the intentions are clearly stated and hopefully understood.
+Your husband's spoken concern is that there might be a risk of objectification if you treat someone with whom you are in a relationship, and what More than Two has described as a 'needs fulfilment machine'.
+I'm not sure that's all there is to your husband's concern which might stem from underlying fears, but that will be up to you to discuss.
+Yet people also mutually 'use' each other for specific purposes; notably swinging is enjoyed by many to express themselves sexually.
+And there's nothing wrong with that because the intentions are clearly stated and hopefully understood.

 I don't see that you are using people for sex (even if this is absolutely acceptable if you both consent).
 You are looking for connected sex which occurs within the context of a loving relationship.
 You want both.
 And to me, that sounds just fine.
 Don't buy into your husband's belief that your only goal is sexual - trust your own evaluation.
 Do try to understand all your own needs without objectifying your partners or making your love conditional.
 Communicate with all your partners and be happy.